 In the world of networking, no other type of cable is more effective than fiber optic cables.
-A GPON, or a gigabyte passive optical network, is the leading form of passive optical networks currently available.
-They utilize fiber optic cables to deliver information both effectively and quickly.
+A GPON, or a gigabyte passive optical network, is the leading form of a passive optical network currently available.
+GPON architecture utilizes fiber optic cables to deliver information both effectively and quickly.

 GPON has a type of connection called a multi-point connection.
 This gives it an advantage over traditional point-to-point connections.
 What multi-point connections are is a complicated topic, however, and warrants an in-depth explanation.
+House of I.T is here to provide you with an explanation.
 Please keep reading to learn what it is, why it is beneficial, and other important information related to GPON and how it transmits data.

 In terms of networking, point to multi-point refers to a link between three or more devices or nodes.
 These nodes help to balance traffic and allow for more reliable data transmission.